If you have diabetes, a pediatric (childhood) endocrinologist is probably directing

 Be able to answer most questions about your health and

 Know what to do in an emergency.

 Know why it's important to follow the treatment plan.

 You know you need to switch from a pediatric to an adult endocrinologist.
 But it's

-also important to find
+also important to find an adult

-work with your endocrinologist, as needed.
+endocrinologist, as needed.